ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 ==========

-The :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` class in RLlib's new API stack allows you to write custom models in RLlib, including highly complex multi-network setups, often found in multi-agent or model-based algorithms.
+The :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` class in RLlib's new API stack allows you to write custom models, including highly complex multi-network setups often found in multi-agent or model-based algorithms.

 :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` is the main neural network class and exposes three public methods, each corresponding to a distinct phase in the reinforcement learning cycle:
-:py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` handles the computation of actions during data collection
-(if the data is used for a succeeding training step), balancing exploration and exploitation.
+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` handles the computation of actions during data collection if RLlib uses the data for a succeeding training step, balancing exploration and exploitation.
 :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` is used to compute actions during evaluation (for example in production), often requiring greedy or less stochastic action selection.
-Finally, :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_train` manages the training phase, performing calculations required to compute losses, such as Q-values in a DQN model, value function predictions in a PG-style setup, or world-model predictions in model-based algorithms.
+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_train` manages the training phase, performing calculations required to compute losses, such as Q-values in a DQN model, value function predictions in a PG-style setup, or world-model predictions in model-based algorithms.